 - Sales Reports: Sales reports focus more on the revenue side of things.
 Usually, they report the number of sales, the revenue, and items sold.

-- Management Reports: The main goal of management reports is to provide the information investors need.
+- Management Reports: The main goal of management reporting is to provide the information investors need.
 This may include the return on investment, the share price, and profits and losses for a given time frame.

 Types of analytics